Coconut rice: Thailand

-In Thai cuisine, sweet coconut rice is very popular as a dessert or sweet snack.
+In Thai cuisine, sweet coconut sticky rice is very popular as a dessert or sweet snack.
 It is made with glutinous rice, coconut milk, sugar, salt and water and most famously paired with slices of ripe mango and an additional dollop of coconut cream.
 Outside of the mango season, it will also be eaten with other fruits or semi-sweet dishes.
 Other popular coconut rice desserts are khao tom mat, where sweet banana is steamed inside sticky rice while wrapped in a banana leaf, khao lam, where the rice and coconut milk mixture is steamed inside a section of bamboo, and khao niao kaeo, a very sweet dessert of glutinous rice, coconut milk, and large amounts of sugar, and most often pink or green in color.

 Indian subcontinent

 India

 In India, coconut rice (కొబ్బరి అన్నం Telugu, ಕಾಯಿ ಅನ್ನ in Kannada, தேங்காய் சாதம் in Tamil.) famous in the southern regions.
 In India, coconut rice usually made from basmati rice with mild coconut flavours acquired from coconut milk, and commonly served with curries.
 It is made with coconut flakes (or grated or desiccated/dry coconut).
 One way to make this dish is to make the rice separately (preferably using a rice variety which is light and fluffy when cooked) and then mixing it with the coconut mixture (coconut flakes toasted in sesame/coconut oil and spiced with paprika, nuts, curry powder/leaves, and other spices).